San Diego Travel Guide

 Things to Know

 When you are planning your vacation to San Diego, it is important to consider the weather.
 The city is known for its mild climate and sunny days.
-The average temperature is around 72 degrees Fahrenheit.
-While there is some crime in San Diego, it is much less than you might imagine.
+The average temperature is around 72°F. While there is some crime in San Diego, it is much less than you might imagine.
 The main thing to keep in mind when visiting San Diego is to stay warm and dry.

 There are many attractions to visit while in San Diego.
 You can choose to visit Balboa Park, which has many walking paths and historic architecture.
 Another attraction is Spreckels Pavilion, which hosts free organ concerts on Sunday afternoons.
 San Diego also has many beautiful beaches.
 You can spend the day surfing, relaxing by the ocean, or visiting museums.